nussjustin/feature/README.md

 ```

-### Configuring a registry
+### Context-specific values

-By default, the values returned for each flag will be the zero value for the specific type.
+By default, the values returned for each flag will be the default value specified when creating the flag.

-A [Registry][5] can be used to dynamically generate / fetch values for each flag.
+The [FlagSet.Context][6] method can be used to set custom values for feature flags on a per-context basis.

-The package currently ships with a single implementation [SimpleStrategy][6].

-Once created, a registry can used by calling the [FlagSet.SetRegistry][7] method.

 Example: